BetterRimworlds/Stargate/README.md

 * The Off-world Gate will no longer allow outgoing travel.
 * The Off-world Gate now falls into ruin upon the first off-world recall.
 * The cost for constructing the Stargate has been greatly, and appropriately, increased.
+* Only one Off-world Gate is allowed per area.

 ## Contributors